AruniMishra/aws/awsTutorial/AWS.md

 - A projection expression is a string that identifies the attributes you want.
 To retrieve a single attribute, specify its name.
 For multiple attributes, the names must be comma-separated.

+- Set ScanIndexForward to False to reverse the order for Query(Not applicable for Scan operation)

 - ReturnConsumedCapacity: To return the number of write capacity units consumed by any of these operations, set the ReturnConsumedCapacity parameter to one of the following:

       TOTAL — returns the total number of write capacity units consumed.